arkovia/acts/arkovia-constitution-act.md

 If results are even, the Prime Gen is awarded a casting vote.

 ### Segment 4: Council Powers
+#### Article 1: Powers to Create Legislation
+The Genesis Council holds the power to pass legislation for the whole nation through a Genesis Council Vote.

+#### Article 2: Powers to Create NGI's
-The Genesis Council holds dictatorial powers the entire nation.
+The Genesis Council holds the power to create national government institutions, and elect their leaders.

+#### Article 3: Reduction of Powers
 The Genesis Council plans to slowly reduce it's power over time, as self-sustainability and stability of the nation increases.

 ### Segment 5: Prime Gen
 #### Article 1: Powers